 Crime Prevention, as a practice, encompasses multiple aspects of crime and victimization.
 It may involve something as simple as locking your doors, to the more complex, such as making neighborhoods and facilities safer through utilizing Crime Prevention Through Environmental Design.
 We will attempt to address a few basic crime prevention topics here that most residents will find value in.

-If you want more about Crime Prevention, we would encourage you to contact one of the Crime Prevention Officers:
+If you want to learn more about Crime Prevention, or a Residential Security Survey, we would encourage you to contact a Crime Prevention Officer:

 Follow us on Facebook: Solon Police Facebook Fan Page

 Identity Theft is the fastest growing crime in the United States.
 Hardly a week goes by that our officers don't take at least 1 Identity Theft-related report.

 Identity Theft is the theft of personal information, which may include a name, address, date of birth, Social Security number, or mother's maiden name, which is then used for financial gain by the thief.
 This can be done in a number of ways, but the more common methods include opening credit/charge accounts, buying cars, applying for loans, renting apartments, setting up utility or cell phone service; all in the victim's name without their knowledge.